-4. Tenant satisfaction and engagement
+3. Tenant satisfaction and engagement

 In surveys not all surveyed might respond, also a different interpretation of a question might exist.
-Keepfactor tries to keep away these limitations by getting an as high as possible response rate and to interpret the answers of the respondents to reliable outcomes for the Fund.
+Net Promoter Score tries to keep away these limitations by getting an as high as possible response rate and to interpret the answers of the respondents to reliable outcomes for the Fund.

-5. Employee satisfaction and development
+4. Employee satisfaction and development

 Completion of eMood is voluntary and therefore constitutes a sample, while representativeness is promoted by "gentle reminders".
 Representativeness is measured weekly.
 The response is proportionally distributed across business units, gender, age and years of service.
 This makes the results representative of all a.s.r. employees.
 Completion of the annual diversity, equity & inclusion survey is voluntary and therefore constitutes a sample.
-The response is proportionally distributed across business units, gender, age and years of service across business units, gender, age and years of service.
-This makes the results representative of service.
-This makes the results representative of service.
+The response is proportionally distributed across business units, gender, age and years of service.
 This makes the results representative of all a.s.r. real estate employees